Portrait of a Pigeon Racer

 A pigeon's homing instinct is strengthened if it has been mated and has a nesting box.
 To a mated pair, their box is their home, and they will fight other pigeons who enter it.
 Breeding is an important part of racing and includes buying birds to introduce sought-after characteristics such as speed and stamina.
 Pigeon racers observe their birds carefully and can tell from their behaviour when something is wrong.
 Ailments are treated with specialised medication.

 Pigeons are fed at the same time in the morning and evening.
-Ingredients are adapted to the time of the year and, if they are racing, depends on whether the birds are recovering from or preparing for a race.
+Ingredients are adapted to the time of year and, if they are racing, depends on whether the birds are recovering from or preparing for a race.
 If the weather permits, the birds are let out to exercise for up to an hour before feeding.
 They are always called back in the same way to train them to head straight for the loft when they return from a race.

 All things pigeon eventually lead back to Belgium, where the sport became enormously popular during the 19th century.
 To this day, many birds’ lineages can be traced back to a Belgian breeder.
 It was also in Belgium where I first met a pigeon enthusiast who gave me a short tour of his loft.